-The Public Safety staff is responsible for confirming an emergency in conjunction with campus administrators, local first responders and/or the national weather center
+The Public Safety staff is responsible for confirming an emergency in conjunction with campus administrators, local first responders and/or the national weather center.
+Individuals can report emergencies occurring at Bergen Community College by calling 201-447-9200.

 In the event of a confirmed immediate and/or imminent threat to the health and safety of the Bergen Community College community (i.e. active shooter, tornado, hazardous material spill, etc.), an IMMEDIATE NOTIFICATION shall be made without delay.
-The IMMEDIATE NOTIFICATION will be made without delay to the Bergen Community College community via the College's Emergency Notification System which includes text messages, email alerts, alerts on theCollege's web site, and recorded messages on cell/home phones, along with the College's internal IPcelerate system (messages through classroom/office phones).
-Face to face communication may also be used if necessary. .The Vice President of Facilities Planning, Operations & Public Safety, in collaboration with other College officials will determine the appropriate content of the IMMEDIATE NOTIFICATION and the best method(s) for disseminating the information as quickly as possible.
-The Vice President of Facilities Planning, Operations & Public Safety and Authorized College Personnel has the responsibility for issuing notifications through the College's Emergency Notification System.
-The Vice President of Facilities Planning, Operations & Public Safety or designee will use some or all of the systems described below to communicate the threat to the BCC Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+The IMMEDIATE NOTIFICATION will be made without delay to the Bergen Community College community via the College's Emergency Notification System which includes text messages, email alerts, alerts on the College's web site, and recorded messages on cell/home phones, along with the College's internal IPcelerate system (messages through classroom/office phones).
+Face to face communication may also be used if necessary.
+The Associate Vice President of Safety and Security, in collaboration with other College officials will determine the appropriate content of the IMMEDIATE NOTIFICATION and the best method(s) for disseminating the information as quickly as possible.
+The Associate Vice President of Safety and Security, and Authorized College Personnel has the responsibility for issuing notifications through the College's Emergency Notification System.
+The Associate Vice President of Safety and Security or designee will use some or all of the systems described below to communicate the threat to the BCC Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

-Bergen Community College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: BCC Public Safety, Bergen County Sheriff's Department, and/or the Local Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwisemitigate the emergency.
+Bergen Community College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: BCC Public Safety, Bergen County Sheriff's Department, and/or the Local Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.